Looking for the best things to do this Halloween in Boston? You’ve come to the right place!

 4. Treat yo’self to a Halloween high-tea

 Pinkies up!
 The Inn at Hastings Park in historic Lexington, MA (aka: the birthplace of American liberty) is hosting its annual Dia de los Muertos high-tea.
-The tea date is still TBA but there will be three seatings in the Town Hall Meeting room.
-The menu sounds delicious and is guaranteed to revive any sunken soul.
+The tea is on October 26 and 27 with three seatings in the Town Hall Meeting room at 10 AM, 12 PM and 2 PM.
+The delicious menu is guaranteed to revive any sunken soul.

 Find the inn at 2027 Massachusetts Avenue Lexington, MA 02421